 The Court of Appeal granted the protesters certification to proceed to the Court of Final Appeal for permission to appeal.

 In August, the activists were jailed for between eight and 13 months over their involvement in the protests outside the Legislative Council.
-The clashes were triggered by then-Finance Committee chair Ng Leung-sing forcing a vote on a HK$340 million funding plan for a controversial northeast New Territories development plan.
+The clashes were triggered by then-Finance Committee chair Ng Leung-sing’s attempts to end a filibuster by the pro-democracy camp over a controversial northeast New Territories development plan.

 They had already finished serving their initial community service sentences handed down by the Magistrates Court, but the Department of Justice successfully sought harsher sentences for them.
 All except activist Billy Chiu Hin-chung appealed.